 The recommended treatment is with Esmolol and Nitroprusside or nitroglycerine or Nicardipine.
 You need to educate the coder that you are treating – and trying to limit – the dissection, by manipulation of both BP and pulse.

-Remember also: this argument works for acute BP treatment for stroke, AMI and eclampsia as well.
+Remember also: this argument may NOT work for acute BP treatment for stroke, AMI and eclampsia.
+Chapter-specific guidelines apply